The Kind

 earth (Revelation 22:5).
 We have little

-its spiritualizing system of the interpretation of the prophecies of the
+spiritualizing system of the interpretation of the prophecies of the Bible.

-Bible.
-We believe all Bible prophecy has a literal fulfillment, and even
+We believe all Bible prophecy has a literal fulfillment, and even the prophetic

-the prophetic symbols contain literal truths The popularity of a-millennialism
+symbols contain literal truths The popularity of a-millennialism among Catholics,

-standard of morality.
-Disorderly church members are excluded from the assembly
+of morality.
+Disorderly church members are excluded from the assembly of

-expected, but we do not believe it is possible to attain sinless perfection
+but we do not believe it is possible to attain sinless perfection in the

 reject the teaching that a person can habitually make a practice of sinning